 .
 This famous wildlife haven boasts over 1,300 different animals in a spacious

 740-acre setting.
 You may not be able to count the Italian honeybees (There are between 10,000 and 15,000), but you can definitely count the times you laugh while feeding the giraffes their favorite treats.
 The giraffe feeding station has become one of the more popular areas of the zoo.
 These guys will really stick their necks out for a treat.

 When your family is ready for a sunny adventure into the animal kingdom, be sure to book a stay at Bluegreen Solara Surfside Resort

 .
 Then, step out on your own South Florida wildlife tour to truly discover where the wild things are.

-Related Family Fun ArticlesSilver Springs: One of Florida’s True Natural WondersFlock to Flamingo Gardens in MiamiThe Top Destinations For Roller CoastersBring the Family to BransonKennedy Space CenterView MoreRelated Miami ArticlesFlock to Flamingo Gardens in MiamiSun and Fun at Solara SurfsideRace from your Bluegreen Resort to the Miami Turkey TrotGet Some Heat During Your Next Bluegreen VacationHit the Links: Normandy Shores Golf ClubView MoreRelated Travel GuidesMiamiRelated ResortsSolara Surfside™
+Related Family Fun ArticlesSilver Springs: One of Florida’s True Natural WondersFlock to Flamingo Gardens in MiamiThe Top Destinations For Roller CoastersBring the Family to BransonKennedy Space CenterView MoreRelated Miami ArticlesFlock to Flamingo Gardens in MiamiSun and Fun at Solara SurfsideRace from your Bluegreen Vacations resort to the Miami Turkey TrotGet Some Heat During Your Next Bluegreen VacationHit the Links: Normandy Shores Golf ClubView MoreRelated Travel GuidesMiamiRelated ResortsSolara Surfside™